PMB and CDL conditions

 What are PMB?

-PMB (Prescribed Minimum Benefits) are a series of services and conditions that medical schemes must cover in terms of the Medical Schemes Act 131 of 1998, including:
+PMB (prescribed minimum benefits) are a series of services that medical schemes must cover in terms of the Medical Schemes Act 131 of 1998, including:

-- Medical emergencies (in term of the legal definition);
+- Medical emergencies (in terms of the legal definition);

 - 271 listed diagnosis and treatment pairs (DTPs); and